Charlotte Motor Vehicle Accidents Charlotte Motor Vehicle Accidents

 Right after a collision occurs, we recommend that those involved do the following:

 • Dial 911: The police need to respond to just about every accident that occurs in the state of North Carolina.
-Law enforcement officials need to come to conduct a preliminary investigation and fill out an accident report to be used by those involved and the insurance carriers.
+Law enforcement officials need to conduct a preliminary investigation and fill out a police report to be used by those involved and the insurance carriers.

-• Seek medical care: It is absolutely critical that any person involved in a vehicle accident seek medical care as soon as possible.
+• Seek medical care: Any person involved in a vehicle accident must seek medical care as soon as possible.
 By doing so, victims will establish a direct link between the accident and their injuries, something insurance carriers will look for.

 In the days and weeks that follow a collision, there are other steps that drivers can take to help ensure their insurance claim or personal injury lawsuit will be successful.
 This includes:

-• Continue all medical care: It is crucial for any accident victim to continue all medical care until their doctor says they have reached maximum medical improvement.
+• Continue all medical care: Any accident victim should continue all medical care until their doctor says they have reached maximum medical improvement.

-Any person involved in a vehicle accident in North Carolina needs to be aware that they have a limited amount of time to file these claims.
-First, we want to point out that there is no specific law put into place about how quickly your claim needs to be reported to insurance carriers.
-However, each individual insurance carrier will have reporting requirements that should be followed in order for your claim to be processed properly.
+Any person involved in a vehicle accident in North Carolina needs to be aware that they have a limited amount of time to file personal injury claims.
+First, we want to point out that there is no specific personal injury law put into place about how quickly your claim needs to be reported to insurance carriers.
+However, each insurance carrier will have auto accident reporting requirements that should be followed in order for your claim to be processed properly.

-Additionally, if a crash victim needs to file a personal injury lawsuit, they need to be aware that the North Carolina personal injury statute of limitations is three (3) years from the date an injury occurs.
-This means that a crash victim has a three-year window within which to file a lawsuit against the alleged negligent driver.
-If the car wreck results in a fatality, then the deceased victim’s family would have a Wrongful Death lawsuit.
-This carries a different statute of limitations which is two (2) years from the date of death.
-Failing to file a lawsuit within either of these applicable timeframes will result in the victim – or the victim’s family in the event of a Wrongful Death — being unable to recover compensation.
-A Charlotte car accident lawyer will help make sure you get your claim filed on time.
+This carries a different statute of limitations, which is two (2) years from the date of death.
+Failing to file a lawsuit within either of these applicable timeframes will result in the victim – or the victim’s family members in the event of a wrongful death — being unable to seek financial recovery.
+A Charlotte car accident lawyer will help make sure you get your personal injury claim filed on time.

-What Type Of Compensation Is Available In These Cases?
+What Type of Compensation Is Available in Motor Vehicle Accident Cases?

-There may be various types of compensation available in the aftermath of a Charlotte vehicle accident.
-At Brown Moore & Associates, PLLC, our goal is to help clients recover full compensation for their losses, including coverage of their economic expenses as well as their non-economic losses.
+You may be entitled to different types of compensation, called damages, after a Charlotte vehicle accident.
+Our goal is to help clients see a financial recovery for their losses, including coverage of their economic expenses as well as their non-economic losses.
 This can include the following:

 • Coverage of all accident-related medical bills